Elizabeth believed in fortune-telling. I didn’t.

 “I have no idea.
 What did she say?”
 Elizabeth grabbed my arm, and I pulled her in close.

 “She told me that May 16th is going to be an important day for me.”

 “Oh, really?”
 That was the day we’d set for our wedding.
 That’s also when we would head to the Bahamas for our honeymoon.
 Church ceremony in the morning, beach that night.
 “How ever did she get that idea?”

 “I didn’t give her any clues, if that’s what you mean.
 She’s just the real deal.”
 I rolled my eyes at her, and she smirked at me.
 “Anyway, it’s your turn now.”

 “My turn?
 No, no, I don’t really care for that sort of thing.”
 The smell of incense was strong even outside the tent.
 I could already barely breathe.

 She started pushing me towards the tent.
 “Nope, you have to.
 I didn’t tip her, told her you would.”

-Reluctantly, I let my fiance push me through the flap and into the cloud of lavender and rose and sage and who knows what else.
+Reluctantly, I let my fiancée push me through the flap and into the cloud of lavender and rose and sage and who knows what else.
 My eyes took a moment to adjust, but slowly a plump, lightly wrinkled, smiling woman with long curly brown hair came into focus.
 Folds of colorful clothing draped around her, and each finger had at least one ring with a giant plastic gem on it.
 It was gaudy.

 “Hi,” I said.

 “Welcome, you must be Benjamin.”
-She motioned to the folding chair across the small round table she sat next to.
+She motioned to the folding chair across the small round table she sat at.
 As much as I’d expected one, there was no crystal ball in the middle of the table, just a large purple candle.
 I sat down.
 She gazed at me as if she were looking for something.
 It was too warm inside the tent.